webknjaz/talk-drafts/notes.md

 ### Git Filter-Branch

-The common usage of it is to remove an accidentally commited file from the history completely
+The common usage of it is to remove an accidentally committed file from the history completely

 ### Difference between .. and ...